All Episodes

 Okay.

-You know what food is going to benefit you and the other food that's not going to benefit you.
+You know, what food is going to benefit you, and the other food that's not going to benefit you.

-I call it go caution go go caution and stop.
+I call it go caution and stop.

-Well, can't they make a pill that just gets rid of the extra 10 pounds?
+Can't they make a pill that just gets rid of the extra 10 pounds?

 There's no pill that does that.